Blue Moon Meaning and Astonishing Spiritual Secrets in 2023

-The Blue Moon’s spiritual meaning always brings strong emotions, feels otherworldly, and makes us ponder what’s important to us in life.
-During this magical celestial moment, it’s a beautiful time to follow your heart and desires.
+The term Blue Moon brings to mind the idiom, “once in a Blue Moon.”
+However, for those in the spiritual community, a Blue Moon’s meaning brings strong emotions, feels otherworldly, and makes us ponder what’s important in life.
+2023’s Blue Moon is a magical astrological moment, and a beautiful time to follow your heart, dreams, and desires.

 What is a Blue Moon?